Javascript is not enabled.

 Likewise, Jochelson says she “firmly believes” that women, and especially younger women, should be screened every year.
 “Again, younger women have more aggressive cancers.
 And you certainly don’t want to give a cancer two years to grow when you can find it a year earlier.”

-The task force considers the potential harms and benefits of screening when making its recommendations and concluded in its draft that the best balance comes from screening every other year.
+The task force considers the potential harms and benefits of screening when making its recommendations and concluded that the best balance comes from screening every other year.
 An example of a potential harm is the risk of receiving a false positive, which can cause anxiety among patients called back for biopsies and more testing.

 However, Omofoye says many women are willing to take that risk if it means catching cancer at a more treatable stage.
 “I think that the risk of a false positive versus the risk of a missed cancer are not equivalent,” she says.